10 (plus a BONUS book ), Art Books That Will Teach You How to Draw Like an Artist

 My mom bought me this book when I was a teenager and I just love it!!
 The pages are curled from repeated, obsessive thumb-ings during many camping trips.
 After going through the lessons in this book you'll soon realize that by drawing what you see in nature, or even just in your own garden, you will be able to more fully appreciate and connect with your natural environment.
 The lessons learned from this book will add to your overall enjoyment of the outdoors, and get you super excited about going outside with a sketchpad and pencil in hand just to see what you can see.
 If you want to draw small animals and plants in order to create your own journal of the natural world, then this book is for you!!
 This book would work well alongside the 'Artist's Guide to Animal Anatomy'(#9) and 'Animals Copyright-Free Illustrations Reference' (#10) on this book list

 The book is a series of twelve exercises (12 projects), one per chapter.
 This book concentrates on painting as well as drawing.
 Each chapter explains a different art concept, then has a tools & supply list with step by step instructions showing how to create an art piece utilizing that particular concept.
 The projects cover still life, florals, and landscapes, using a variety of mediums including, pencils, conte crayon, watercolor, pastels, and oil paint.
 A wonderful book with lots to teach.
-I would suggest that this book is perfect for an intermediate artist.
+I would suggest that this book is perfect for an intermediate artist. (note is a photo of the actual book I own so it looks a bit beat up lol)

 A very useful collection of anatomy studies from old masters artist like Da Vinci and Michelangelo, as well as photographs of models in various poses paired with matching musculature drawings.
 (Note: there are fully nude photos in this book).
 Also included are close-ups of eyes, hands, feet etc. A perfect resource paired with the book, 'A Natural Way to Draw' (#3) on this book list.
-Highly recommend for all figurative artists!!! (also available as a kindle book)
+Highly recommend for all figurative artists!!!

 Another very useful guide for artists, especially landscape artists.
 This book provides lots of examples of how perspective works.
 It shows you how to work out the lines of perspective in a drawing so that objects appear properly and believably on the picture plane.
 This is the math part of art-making.
 Not only does the book show buildings but also how to use perspective with oddly shaped and rounded objects.
 A must-have reference book for any artist!
-Highly recommend for all landscape artists! (also available as a kindle book)
+Highly recommend for all landscape artists!

 This guide for artists is geared towards larger animal anatomy, like horses, big cats, cows, dogs.
 Illustrations show the muscular and skeletal breakdowns of various poses.
 This book shows you how to approach drawing animals in three dimensions, as well as showing how animals move.
 Absorb this book, then do a trip to the zoo with a sketch pad.
 Great coupled with, 'Nature Drawing' (#5) and 'Animals Copyright-Free Illustrations Reference' (#10) in this booklist.